apan1000/Spacebug-Troopers/README.md

-# Voxing
+# Space-bug Troopers
-## Voice controlled 2D turn-based combat
+## A voice-controlled HTML5 puzzle game
-To check out the demo visit <https://rodrigoroarodriguez.github.io/voxing/>
+To check out the demo please visit <https://rodrigoroarodriguez.github.io/Spacebug-Troopers/>

 ### Making Changes to the demo
-The demo is hosted on github through the [`gh-pages` branch](https://github.com/RodrigoRoaRodriguez/voxing/tree/gh-pages) , so commit to that branch if you want to make any changes.
+The demo is hosted on github through the [`gh-pages` branch](https://github.com/RodrigoRoaRodriguez/Spacebug-Troopers/tree/gh-pages) , so commit to that branch if you want to make any changes.